fieldtrip/fieldtrip/realtime/siemens/readme.txt

 5) Integration in Matlab
 ------------------------
-A demo is available: rt_fmriviewer.m
+A demo is available: realtime_fmriviewer.m
-Otherwise see usual FieldTrip documentation, e.g., read_data and read_header,
+Otherwise see usual FieldTrip documentation, e.g., ft_read_data and ft_read_header.
-use sap2matlab (in .../realtime/private) to create a Matlab structure from the Siemens ASCII string.